DWI Aggravating Factor - Children in Car at time of DWI

 A DWI can be enhanced to a gross misdemeanor or felony based upon the presence of any combination of aggravating factors.
 Minn.
 Stat.
 169A.03, subd.
 3 defines aggravating factors to include: (1) having a qualified prior within the past 10 years; (2) having an alcohol concentration in excess of 0.16 (come Aug.
 1); or (3) having a child under the age of 16 in the vehicle.

 The statutory language of the last factor has led some to believe that each child is a separate aggravating factor – after all, the definition says that “a child” is an aggravating factor.
 So, in the instance in which a person has two kids in the backseat, a first-time offense would be quickly enhanced to a 2nd-Degree DWI.
-And, if that person has a prior or a high reading, it’s a felony.
 The consequences of this interpretation are rather significant and severe.

 The Minnesota Court of Appeals just analyzed this issue and – thankfully – held that the last factor cannot be stacked via multiple children.
 Whether it’s one or more children, it’s a single aggravating factor.